-In recent decades, academic achievement gaps between high- and low-income students in grades 3-12 have risen, while racial gaps have declined.
-It is unclear whether trends in school readiness have followed the same pattern.
-Rising income inequality, income segregation, and socioeconomic disparities in parental investments suggest that school readiness gaps may be rising.
-Conversely, narrowing disparities in pre-school enrollment and child health insurance coverage suggest they may be declining.
-Data from nationally-representative samples of kindergarteners (age 5-6) in 1998 (n=20,220), 2006 (n=6,600), and 2010 (n=16,980), are used to estimate trends in racial and economic school readiness gaps.
-These data show that readiness gaps narrowed modestly from 1998-2010, particularly between high- and low-income students and between white and Hispanic students.
+Academic achievement gaps between high- and low-income students born in the 1990s were much larger than among cohorts born two decades earlier.
+During the same period, racial achievement gaps declined.
+To determine whether these trends have continued in more recent cohorts, we examine trends in school readiness, as indexed by academic achievement and selfregulation, for cohorts born from the early 1990s to the mid-2000s.
+We use data from nationallyrepresentative samples of kindergarteners (ages 5-6) in 1998 (n=20,220), 2006 (n=6,600), and that readiness gaps narrowed modestly from 1998-2010, particularly between high- and lowincome students and between white and Hispanic students.